 We bill hourly like all attorneys, but approach our billing in a way that is more transparent, honest and fair.
 We don’t play games or hide the ball.
 We have an open and honest dialogue about costs.
 We publish our hourly rates and estimated retainer fees online.
 Try to find another law firm that discloses this information.

-To see more details about our billing process and fees, visit our Case Budget Calculator
+To learn more about our billing process and fees, visit our Retainer Fees and Billing page.

 At Walters Gilbreath, PLLC we believe in fair fees and efficiency.
-Check out our Case Budget Calculator for a breakdown of how our billing works and what to expect when hiring our team.
+Check out our Retainer Fees and Billing for a breakdown of how our billing works and what to expect when hiring our team.